Graduate Diploma of Professional Psychology Practice

 Students must also complete a referee report which can be accessed here.

 International students: Please note that as part of the registration requirements you must meet the Psychology Board of Australia (PBA) "English language skills registration standards".
 These standards require the demonstration of English language competency in one of a number of specified equivalent ways.
-One way includes through demonstration of attainment of academic IELTS overall score of 7.0 with no test score less than 7.0 in each of the four components (listening, reading, writing and speaking) and no test score in any test component less than 6.5, completed in the last two years in a test setting as specified in the standards.
+Academic IELTS minimum overall band of 6.5 with no individual band below 6.0 completed in the last two years (or equivalent).

 Apply or find out more